World stocks rebound after heavy losses

 "There is no fundamental change in the markets' risk averse mood.
 There's been no clear progress in the euro zone," said Koji Fukaya, chief FX strategist at Credit Suisse.

-(Additional reporting by Brian Gorman and Emelia Sithole-Matarise; Editing by Hugh Lawson)
+(Additional reporting by Brian Gorman and Emelia Sithole-Matarise; editing by Patrick Graham)